pmndrs/leva/docs/advanced/custom-ui.md

 ## Creating Wrapper Control Input

-Now lets create a wrapper control input component that we can use to wrap our controls so that we can access the helper methods using the provided hooks
+Now we create a wrapper control input component that we can use to wrap our controls so that we can access the helper methods using the provided hooks:

 ```tsx
     import { InputContextProvider } from 'leva'